maharshi95/cmsc420-swamy-hw/hw2/README.md

 4. Handle edge cases and maintain the landscape's integrity after operations.
 5. Ensure efficient implementation of all operations.

-**Important Note:** As with the previous homework, Java standard collections libraries (e.g., `ArrayList`, `HashMap`, `HashSet`, etc.) are not to be used.
-You **should not import any classes from other libraries** (e.g., `java.util.*`).
-Only primitive data types and their arrays (e.g., `int[] values`) can be used.
-However, you are encouraged to implement your own data structures using classes.
+**Important Note:** You may use standard library constructs from java.util in your solution, however your score will receive a 20% bonus if you implement without using any java.util classes (aside from java.util.Random which may be useful for certain data structures).
 You can either create a new class in the same file or create a new file and submit it alongside `TreasureValleyExplorer.java`.

 ## :footprints: Example Expedition